dhthwy/r/README.md

 Obama and democrats turned $500-$1k good enough to get to work in a pinch car into a $5k - maybe it runs - car.

 There's an older woman who is raising her son alone.
 Drives a beat up car.
 I know when that car dies, she won't be able to afford a used one.
 And her son will require it to even work.
-Nearest bus stop is like 10 miles away.
+Nearest bus stop is like 10 miles away, and any bus transportation around here is super ghetto.
+All black.
+No whites allowed or get raped.

 Like that for a lot of people.